r3kkusu/Todo/README.md

 Wait until the project is fully loaded.

 Run the project by first selecting the emulator device or connecting you android phone to you PC.

-Creating emulator in Android Studio https://developer.android.com/studio/run/managing-avds
+How to creating emulator in Android Studio: https://developer.android.com/studio/run/managing-avds

-Connecting android device
-https://developer.android.com/studio/run/device
+How to enable device debugging and connecting android device: https://developer.android.com/studio/run/device

 Once your emulator or device is setup.
-Click the run button
+Click the Run button

 ![Screenshot 2022-07-21 000734](https://user-images.githubusercontent.com/8465561/180030847-ebf8e3df-7e01-4a26-b628-faac11ae6aca.png)

 **Running Unit Test**

 To run the unit test.
-Just select any options you on app configuration near the build icon
+Just select any test options on app configuration near the build icon

 ![testing_options](https://user-images.githubusercontent.com/8465561/180031503-a581edc3-2de5-4f1a-a1c9-8d37cb4688e4.png)

-Once you selected your prefere unit test.
+After selecting the prefered unit test.

-Click run
+Click Run

 **NOTE**

 The app has default stub data.
-You can remove those stub data in TodoDatabase.kt app\src\main\java\com\todo\app\data\TodoDatabase.kt
+You can remove the stub data in TodoDatabase.kt app\src\main\java\com\todo\app\data\TodoDatabase.kt